 - 1. From the Eclipse Help menu, select Software Updates and Find and install... - 2.
-Select Search for new features to install and click Next

-3. Select New Remote Site...
+Select Search for new features to install and click Next - Select this option if you want to install new features from available.
+You can add new update site URLs to the sear - 3.
+Select New Remote Site...